MarcL/marclittlemore.com/src/posts/2020-11-14-pretty-code-screenshots.md

 ---
 title:  "Create pretty code screenshots"
-subtitle: "Learn how to make pretty code screenshots and impress other developers on Twitter!"
+subtitle: "Learn how to make pretty code screenshots and impress your developer friends on Twitter!"
 permalink: /create-pretty-code-screenshots/
 headerImage: /images/banners/create-pretty-code-screenshots.png
 description: "Want to share pretty code screenshots with your developer friends on Twitter?
 Read on to find out how."